-Australia's central bank maintained its benchmark cash rate at 2.50 percent, as expected, and repeated its guidance from last month that "the most prudent course is likely to be a period of stability in interest rates."
+Australia's central bank maintained its benchmark cash rate at 2.50 percent, as expected, and repeated its guidance from last month that "the most prudent course is likely to

 The Reserve Bank of Australia (RBA), which has kept rates unchanged since August 2013, said its current policy stance was accommodative and the decline in the exchange rate of the Australian dollar will help achieve more balanced growth "though the exchange rate remains high by historical standards."